 Updates for research project progress must be provided on a semi-annual basis.
-Failure to fulfill the publishing requirements could affect the eligibility of future MEMIC Safety Research grant awards to the associated institution.
+Failure to fulfill the publishing requirements could affect the the associated institution’s eligibility for future MEMIC Safety Research grant awards.

 The institution’s indirect costs/facilities and administration rate should not exceed 10% of the awarded amount.
 Please note, funding is intended to provide resources and tools to complete research projects and is not intended to be used to pay faculty salaries.

-We will consider funding any research that could lead to the prevention, mitigation and/or the reduction of occupational injuries and illnesses.
+We will consider funding any research that could lead to the prevention, mitigation. and/or reduction of occupational injuries and illnesses.
 Some of the topics we have an interest in include:

 • Understanding and preventing musculoskeletal injuries within the following industries: hospitality, healthcare, construction, transportation, and/or manufacturing.

-- Contact Information: Beginning with the primary contact/researcher, list the name; job title; institution; department and the primary responsibilities for each of the research team member(s) within the research.
+- Contact Information: Beginning with the primary contact/researcher, list the name; job title; institution; department; and the primary responsibilities for each of the team member(s) within the research.

 - Research Question: Describe the research hypothesis/question(s) to be addressed by your investigation.

 - Research Methods: Provide a detailed description of your research methodology and estimated time frames.
 This section should be used to highlight the capability of the researchers to complete the proposed investigation within the estimated time frame.